Rasheed Alkhanji QICMS

 According to the new amendments:

-(3) The Jordanian citizenship will be granted to an investor after the purchase of shares and/or stocks in Jordanian companies for an amount of no less than USD $1,500,000 (USD $1,000,000 previously), provided that the shares are not disposed of for a period of no less than three years and that the Companies Control Department and /or the Jordan Securities Commission place a seizure sign on them.
+2. Purchase of shares and/or stocks in Jordanian companies for an amount of no less than USD $1,000,000, provided that the shares are not disposed of for a period of no less than (3) three years and that the Companies Control Department and /or the Jordan Securities Commission place a seizure sign on them.
+And

-(4) An investor will be granted a 3-year temporary Jordanian passport after the establishment and registration of an investment project in any productive economic sector, with a total paid-up capital of no less than USD $1,000,000 for Amman-based projects provided that 20 job opportunities for Jordanians are created, and a total paid-up capital of no less than USD $ 750,000 for projects based in other governorates provided that 10 job opportunities for Jordanians are created upon the operation of the projects and in accordance with the statements of the Social Security Corporation.
-In this case, the investor is given an additional period of four months to round up the required number of Jordanian employees after the project begins operations to be granted later on the Jordanian citizenship after ensuring that he/she abides by the above requirements for a period of three years.
+3. An investor will be granted a (3) three-year temporary Jordanian passport after the establishment and registration of an investment project in any productive economic sector, with a total paid-up capital of no less than USD $1,500,000 for Amman-based projects provided that 20 job opportunities for Jordanians are created, and a total paid-up capital of no less than USD $ 1,000,000 for projects based in other governorates provided that 15 job opportunities for Jordanians are created upon the operation of the projects and in accordance with the statements of the Social Security Corporation.
+In this case, the investor is given an additional period of four months to round up the required number of Jordanian employees after the project begins operations to be granted later on the Jordanian citizenship after ensuring that he/she abides by the above requirements for a period of (3) three years.
+OR;

-(5) If an investor is a partner or an owner of an existing project or projects, he will be granted Jordanian citizenship according to the following:
+4. If an investor is a partner or an owner of an existing project or projects, She or he will be granted Jordanian citizenship according to the following: